-With moratorium over, N. Carolina towns OK LGBT protections
+Moratorium over: N. Carolina towns advance LGBT protections

 Some social conservatives said broad LGBT non-discrimination ordinances will violate the constitutionally protected free speech and religious liberties of non-profit and business owners who hold sincerely held beliefs in opposition to gay marriage.
 Court cases elsewhere have involved bakers or florists cited for refusing to provide goods for a same-sex wedding.

 While all citizens should be treated with dignity and respect, Hillsborough leaders are “attempting to punish people and businesses that don’t hold to their government view of sexuality,” said Tami Fitzgerald with the North Carolina Values Coalition.
-Fitzgerald urged the board Monday not to approve the resolution.
+Fitzgerald urged the board Monday not to approve the ordinance.

 One board member, Kathleen Ferguson, said she respects differences on these issues but that she’ll always side with policies that favor inclusivity.
 Mayor Pro Tempore Mark Bell, who said he has a transgender child, was more direct.